Jakkara/Raspberry-WeatherReport/README.md

 ### TODO

-Weather from Finnish Meteorological Institute
+Weather from Finnish Meteorological Institute using their API.
-Output text to an external OLED display
+Output text to an external OLED display using I2C.